-Meditation in and of itself is an extremely powerful tool for personal-development, but when you combine it with Life Flow?
+Meditation in and of itself is an extremely powerful tool for personal-development, but when you combine it with Brain FM?
 The results are unreal.

 Meditation basically allows you to get in touch with your emotions, which is crucial if you want to discover your passions; you can’t have a passion if you aren’t even in touch with what you’re feeling.

 Meditation will help you uncover emotional blockages, dysfunctional thought patterns, and other bullshit inherited from your childhood.
-Life Flow will amplify the pace at which this happens by about 10 fold.
+Brain FM will amplify the pace at which this happens by about 10 fold.

-In other words, listening to Life Flow while you meditate will re-wire your brain 10x faster than normal meditation.
+In other words, listening to Brain FM while you meditate will re-wire your brain 10x faster than normal meditation.

 I literally cannot emphasize this enough.
-I would not be the man that I am today without Life Flow.
-Start with level 10, and wait a month or two before moving down to level 9.
+I would not be the man that I am today without Brain FM.
+I do not say this lightly.

-DO NOT make the mistake that I did and jump down too far.
-I got cocky and wanted to experience “Buddhist monk” brain frequencies, so I played Life Flow 1 (delta frequencies) without going through the others.
+DO NOT make the mistake that I did and start listening to them 24/7.
+I got cocky and wanted to experience “Buddhist monk” brain frequencies, so I played started listening to them a lot, way too fast.
 I had a fucking panic attack and felt like I was going to die.

 You have to ease your brain into it; if you have a bunch of repressed emotions (which I did, and you probably do too) it’s important to take it slow so that you can unpack them and deal with them.